top of page

 If you are just painting for fun, you may not think it's important to work with archival materials, but as a framer I often see prized treasures come in with irreparable deterioration over time.
 If you want your paintings to last, preparing the surface properly in the first place is the key.
 Certainly you need to consider this if you plan to sell your work.

+Most people will choose to prepare their panel with Acrylic Gesso.
 Acrylic Gesso is absorbent by nature so it acts as a good ground for paint to adhere to.
-This means that it isn't providing much of a barrier between your surface and your paint.
+This also means that it isn't providing much of a barrier between your surface and your paint though.
 Prior to using gesso, you want to seal your support with a barrier.
 Traditionally, artists used rabbit skin glue for this purpose.
-Today it is usually PVA or other chemical "sizing".
+Today it is usually PVA or other synthetic "sizing."
 Even paper is sized to prevent ink and paint from absorbing into the fibres too much.
+This is why it's important to use watercolour paper with watercolours, as normal drawing paper will pill or wrinkle way too much.

 Why Seal before Gessoing?